How to make sure employees have a healthy work life balance.

 If businesses take the initiative of promoting a positive work-life balance, it will not only begin to empower individuals of all levels of employment but will also begin to have a positive effect on the employee’s personnel lives.

 A study completed by ‘Automatic Data Processing’ (ADP) found that shockingly over 2/3 of the UK workforce are overworked, on average an employee in the UK will work six extra unpaid hours per week.
-Overworked and more importantly under-compensated work can have a long lasting negative effect on both an employee’s mental and physical health.
+Overworked and more importantly under-compensated work can have a long-lasting negative effect on both an employee’s mental and physical health.
 An employee who fails to take enough time off may find themselves feeling rundown or burned out, which will ultimately affect both the employee and the employer as a result.

 It is vital for employers to create working environments in which employees feel comfortable to disconnect and switch off from once the working day has reached its end.

 Making sure employees take the necessary time off work each day to recharge their batteries will mean they can return to work the next day feeling determined, eager and willing to work.
 By improving the employees’ mental health this will also affect the workplace environment.
-A study by Warwick University found that happy employees create a positive workplace atmosphere and increases overall business productivity by 12%.
+A study by Warwick University found that happy employees create a positive workplace atmosphere and increase overall business productivity by 12%.

 Creating that disconnect between work and personnel lives gives employees the freedom to commit time to sports, family and hobbies rather than worrying about emails after work or on the weekends.
 This disconnect will make the hours they do spend on work an awful lot more genuine and worthwhile.

-Therefore, although ‘Work Life Week’ is a positive incentive it should be a recognised program throughout the year.
+Therefore, although ‘Work-Life Week’ is a positive incentive it should be a recognised program throughout the year.
 Below are some tips on how you can achieve a work-life balance.

 The advantages of flexible working.